mohammad-alfaifi/arab-celeb-dataset/README.md

 ### Data structure

-Each photos are located in one folder.
+Photos are located in one folder.
 The name of each photo is strctured as *country-profession-gender-name_order*

 **Example:** : **Algeria-Singer-Male-Cheb_Khaled_1.jpg**